nanfengk/DDA-NS/raw_dataset/README.md

 * didr: disease-drug association matrix.

 5. Ndataset
-* Wrname: the MESH IDs of drugs;
+* disease_ID: the number of the disease, the MESH ID and the name of the disease;
-* Wdname: the MESH IDs of diseases;
+* drug_ID: the number of the drug, the MESH ID and the name of the drug;
-* didr: disease-drug association matrix.
+* drdi_dict: Drug-disease network represented by MESH ID;
+* drdi: Drug-disease network represented by number.